Company Explainer Video: The 2026 Guide

 4. Give teams a clear audit trail

-That’s enough for a first-touch explainer.
-If you need help shaping this into a working narrative, Moonb’s guide to an explainer video script gives a practical breakdown of script structure.
+That is enough for a first-touch explainer.
+If you want help shaping this into a working narrative, our breakdown of explainer video script structure walks through it step by step.

 The best scripts feel obvious after you hear them.
-They didn’t start that way.
+They did not start that way.
 They got there because someone cut the fourth idea, simplified the second sentence, and removed the jargon.

 The call to action

-The final step is often the weakest.
+The final step is usually the weakest.
 Teams assume the viewer will know what to do.
+They will not.

 Give one next action that matches the buying stage: